 There are a couple main options here: software you hook up to a hosting account, or a program that has hosting built in.
 Each one has its advantages and drawbacks.

-You can also use an all-in-one website builder, designed to help you grow.
+You can also use our in-depth website builder comparison and choose an all-in-one solution, designed to help you grow.
 You can create a website to showcase your portfolio or sell anything.

 Hosted platforms like WordPress have two main components: the software installed on a hosting account.
 Some solutions, like our Managed WordPress, include both already configured for you to start creating.

 - Advantages – Performance, functionality and scalability.
 You can start small, and then add nearly anything you need, regardless of the size and scope of your site.

 - Drawbacks – Barriers to entry.
 The interfaces are generally less intuitive, and adding advanced functionality can get expensive once you outgrow the free software.